VanLoo-lab/Arborist/README.md

 #### **Tree File Format**
 - The header for each tree, i.e., '# Tree 1'  must contain '#' but the remaining text is unimportant
-- Each tree consists of delimited seperated parent-child relationships.
-The `arborist` default delimiter is " " but different delimiters maye be passed via the `--edge-delim` argument
+- Each tree consists of delimited separated parent-child relationships.
+The `arborist` default delimiter is " " but different delimiters may be passed via the `--edge-delim` argument
 - If clone trees do not contain a normal clone (this is common), then the argument `--add-normal` should be used to tell `arborist` to append a normal clone to the root of each clone tree.
 Any cells assigned to the root will be normal cells.
 - Node identifiers must be integers